basho/basho_docs/source/languages/en/riak/ops/building/planning/cluster.md

 When scaling horizontally, it's best to add all planned nodes at once with multiple <code>riak-admin cluster join</code> commands followed by a <code>riak-admin cluster plan</code> and <code>riak-admin cluster commit</code>.
-This will help reduce the amount of data transfered between nodes in the cluster.
+This will help reduce the amount of data transferred between nodes in the cluster.
 </div>